mpiannucci/gnome-shell-extended-gestures/README.md

 ## What Does It Allow Me To Do

 For now, it allows the user the configure three finger horizontal and vertical gestures to perform a choice of actions supplied through the extension settings in `gnome-tweak-tool`.
 It should work on most modern laptops with multitouch trackpads.
-It has been tested on a `Macbook Pro Retina 11,1` and a `Surface Pro 3`.
+It has been tested on a `Macbook Pro Retina 11,1`, `Surface Pro 3` and `Asus Zenbook UX501VW`.

 ## Current Limitations